The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness (EDS).

 Central sleep apnea is often first identified when people report insomnia or disturbed or unrefreshing sleep.
 This disorder causes breathing to become shallow or to stop repeatedly throughout the night.

-Narcolepsy (see Sleep Disorders: Narcolepsy) is a sleep disorder characterized by EDS with uncontrollable episodes of falling asleep during normal waking hours and sudden, temporary episodes of muscle weakness.
+Narcolepsy (see Narcolepsy) is a sleep disorder characterized by EDS with uncontrollable episodes of falling asleep during normal waking hours and sudden, temporary episodes of muscle weakness.

-Periodic limb movement disorder (see Sleep Disorders: Periodic Limb Movement Disorder and Restless Legs Syndrome) interrupts sleep because it causes repeated twitching or kicking the legs during sleep.
+Periodic limb movement disorder (see Periodic Limb Movement Disorder and Restless Legs Syndrome) interrupts sleep because it causes repeated twitching or kicking of the legs during sleep.
 As a result, people are sleepy during the day.

-Restless legs syndrome (see Sleep Disorders: Periodic Limb Movement Disorder and Restless Legs Syndrome) makes falling and staying asleep difficult because people feel as if they have to move the legs and, less often, the arms when they sit still or lie down.
+Restless legs syndrome (see Periodic Limb Movement Disorder and Restless Legs Syndrome) makes falling and staying asleep difficult because people feel as if they have to move their legs and, less often, their arms when they sit still or lie down.
 People usually also have creepy, crawly sensations in the limbs.

 Usually, the cause can be identified based on the person's description of the current problem and results of a physical examination.
 Many people have obvious problems, such as poor sleep habits, stress, or coping with shift work.